Current heritage projects

 Every year we welcome hundreds of people to our themed open days and Museums at Night events.
 They feature a variety of free activities and fun for all the family.

-We hold an Open Day each Autumn and past themed have included the Tudors, St George’s Day, the Hayling Billy line and the Olympics.
+We hold an Open Day each autumn and past themed have included the Tudors, St George’s Day, the Hayling Billy line and the Olympics.

 Our Museums at Night events are linked to the National Museums at Night celebration and see us open until midnight.
 They take place in May each year and previous themes have included Ghosts in the Museum and VE Day: Let’s Party Like it’s 1945.
-Our Museums At Night event for 2016 took place on Friday 13 May with the theme 'The Dark Room'.

 Keep an eye on the What’s On section for details.